Home / 5G / Protocols / PHY / PRACH

 5G NR PRACH - Physical Random Access Channel

-The 5G NR PRACH, or Physical Random Access Channel, is the radio channel the UE uses to begin the random access process.
-It lets the UE announce itself to the network through a preamble and start the path toward timing alignment, access response, and later signaling.
+The 5G NR PRACH, or Physical Random Access Channel, is the channel the UE uses to begin random access through a random-access preamble.
+It is the physical entry path used before the network can move the UE into the later control and data stages of the procedure.

 Full name Physical Random Access Channel